octoTurnip/ha-flipped-utilities/README.md

 The Material Design 3 specification has [three different card type style variations](https://m3.material.io/components/cards/overview#ccabd69f-a01a-4b55-868f-9428f244c4bd).
 You can choose which one will be used as the default card style here.
 You can also choose to make cards transparent.

 Some cards, like those found in the configuration pages, already have the attribute `outlined`.
-This attribute will supercede the default `elevated` card style or user chosen card type.
+This attribute will supersede the default `elevated` card style or user chosen card type.

 # Material Design 3 Components